 Click on the Swap tab.
 Choose the class you wish to swap out of and enter the class number you wish to swap into and click Submit.
 You will receive either a “success” or “fix errors” message.

-If the class you want to swap into has a waitlist you will receive the option to waitlist.
-If you click “okay to waitlist” you will be added to the waitlist.
+If the class you want to swap into has a waitlist, you will receive the option to waitlist.
+Click “okay to waitlist” to be added to the waitlist.
 If enrolled from the waitlist, the system will automatically drop you from the class you indicate and add you to your preferred class.

 The Edit feature is used to change the grading option of a class or change the unit value in a variable unit class.